-Program Signals were used in just a few specialties at first but were adopted widely in 2022, and at least 20 specialties now utilize them.
-Program Signals allow applicants an opportunity to express interest in a program at the time of application and are meant to be one of many data points programs use when determining interview invitations.
+Program Signals, which are now used in more than 20 specialties, allow applicants the opportunity to express interest in programs at the time of application and are meant to be one of many data points programs use when determining interview invitations.
 They are not intended to be part of programs' considerations when making their Rank Order Lists.
-Evidence over the past couple years suggests that the program directors across all specialties are actively using signal information to decide who to invite for an interview.
+Data and feedback over the past couple years suggests that program directors across all specialties are actively using Program Signal information to decide who to invite for an interview.
 Learn more on the AAMC website.

-Applicants are allotted a varying number of Program signals within each participating specialty, and students applying in multiple specialties are able to signal the allotted number of programs in each specialty (e.g. 5 for General Surgery and 7 for Internal Medicine).
-When determining how to use your allotted program signals (see the ERAS user guide for how many signals your specialty allows), consider the following:
+Applicants are allotted a varying number of Program Signals within each participating specialty, and students applying in multiple specialties are able to signal the allotted number of programs in each specialty.